 - under-assessed

-Unfortunately, it is you – the client – who is responsible for any inaccuracies or delays, as far as HMRC is concerned.
+Unfortunately, as far as HMRC is concerned, it is you – the client – who is responsible for any inaccuracies or delays.

 Bad communication

-A frequent bugbear of our readers, an incommunicative accountant can be the source of genuine anxiety for clients.
+A frequent bugbear of our readers, an incommunicative accountant can cause genuine anxiety for clients.

-However, once emails and calls haven’t been returned or dealt with adequately – over a period of time – it’s clear that there is a problem.
+However, once emails and calls go unanswered or aren’t adequately addressed over time, it’s clear there is a problem.

 Even if you’re a ‘difficult client’ in your accountant’s eyes (yes, we work with a lot of accountants too), a good accountant should deal with you professionally, and not answer you with silence.